penumbra-zone/penumbra/deployments/README.md

 terraform output
 ```

 The reserved IPv4 address will be displayed.
+The devnet network may not have a reliable
+DNS record, or any at all.